Abhinav-Kotta/Tabla-Tuner/artifacts/dayan-tuner/README.md

 - `src/App.tsx` owns the session workflow and presentation state.
 - `src/audio/musicTheory.ts` contains equal-temperament note/frequency conversion and cents calculations.
 - `src/audio/onsetDetection.ts` adapts a room-noise floor and applies a strike cooldown.
-- `src/audio/pitchDetection.ts` estimates the fundamental with normalized autocorrelation, harmonic agreement, and a confidence score.
+- `src/audio/pitchDetection.ts` estimates the fundamental with normalized autocorrelation, bounded repeated-period agreement, and a confidence score.
 - `src/audio/microphone.ts` owns the Web Audio API stream and throttles browser frames into the UI.
 - `src/audio/signalUtils.ts` contains reusable signal operations such as RMS, median, windowing, and autocorrelation.
 - `src/vision/tablaDetection.ts` scores circular head boundaries and creates a square crop with uniform scaling for overlay alignment.

+For a line-by-line Python version of the audio math, see `../../docs/pitch_detection_reference.py`.
+It is a teaching/reference implementation; the browser still runs the TypeScript modules above.

 ## Tabla-head detection